 - Computer input (make a keyboard/mouse using sensors)

 - Signal Filtering

 We offer both kinds of programming, because we believe the combination of both allow students to get started at the level they are comfortable.
-Many parents and educators have told us that while younger children may prefer to start learning programming graphically through a software Scratch, but ultimately need to graduate to regular text-based programming.
+Many parents and educators have told us that younger children may prefer to start learning programming graphically through a software like Scratch, and ultimately will need to graduate to regular text-based programming.
 This is why our drag-and-drop programming shows the underlying code alongside each drag-and-drop figure to allow for an easy transition when your learner is ready to take the leap to text-based programming.

 Sample of SparkiDuino:

 Sample of Minibloq: